I work with several companies and links to any products within posts are affiliate.

 I looked at a few different sites that do shirt sales and asked around to other adoptive parents who have done shirt campaigns.
 I decided to use Bonfire for our campaign.
 They ship the shirts for me directly to people who purchase them but they do require an upload of your own design.
 I was proud of myself for not overly stressing it.

 I knew right away that I wanted to keep the design simple and have it be something that can apply to many different people in different ways.
 I saw a TON of super cute adoption themed ones but I know my favorite fundraising shirts are the ones that are less specific.
-I have some awesome ones with just Bible verses on them which are great because they remind me of the cause they represent but also can apply to all kinds of difference aspects in my personal life.
+I have some awesome ones with just Bible verses on them which are great because they remind me of the cause they represent but also can apply to all kinds of different aspects in my personal life.
 I wear those shorts more than the campaign specific ones because I like them better 😉

 I am VERY thankful to the SEVERAL graphic designers who reached out and offered to help me put my ideas into action.
 I ended up working with Abby DeReimer (her site is under construction but you can see it here!)
 I went to high school with her husband and it was SO SWEET of her to work on this for me!!!